Russia / USSR

 This mount has selectable rates of fire of 30, 60 and 120-130 rounds per minute.
-The 120 rpm could be achieved by firing a burst of 75 rounds, but afterwards the gun had to cool off for 25 to 30 minutes.
+The highest speed could be achieved by firing a burst of 75 rounds, but afterwards the gun had to cool off for 25 to 30 minutes.
 This weapon is considered effective against missiles and during trials it consistently shot down Falanga ATGMs (AT-2 Swatter) simulating Harpoon ASMs.
 On average it took 25 rounds per missile.

 Uses a monobloc barrel with a casing and a vertical sliding breech block.
 Automatics are recoil operated.
 The barrel is sea-water cooled, which is pumped between the casing and barrel at 11.5 fps (3.5 mps).